Language-Technology-Assessment/European-open-AI-index/pages/guides/model-types.md

 **Reasoning models** are the most recent types of models which have emerged in the AI space, exemplified by models such as [DeepSeek-R1](https://huggingface.co/deepseek-ai/DeepSeek-R1) and basing themselves off techniques pioneered by models such as [Eurus](https://huggingface.co/openbmb/Eurus-70b-nca).
 Such reasoning models are better able to handle multi-step reasoning tasks by breaking them up into separate steps.

 It is worth noting that reasoning LLMs do not strictly 'reason' in the common sense.
-Instead, they are tuned in the same way as chat models are tuned to do particularly well at a task known as chain-of-thought reasoning.
-In chain-of-thought reasoning, the LLM does not commit to a final response right away but iterates over multiple steps (a 'chain of thought'), adding all intermediate steps to the context window, allowing them to contribute to the final answer.
-This process is designed to mimic ([though it might not entirely reflect](https://arxiv.org/abs/2307.13702)) the process of human thinking and self-reflection.
+Instead, a bit like chat models, they are tuned to do particularly well at a task known as chain-of-thought reasoning, in which they reproduce patterns of stepwise reasoning that they have been exposed to in training data.
+Since the output of intermediate steps becomes part of the context window, this can improve the final answer.
+The stepwise procedure gives the appearance of the LLM thinking and reflecting on a prompt.

 ## Code LLMs
 ::the-index